neverbot/SublimerLog/readme.md

 - `enable_file_logging` (bool) — enable writing console output to a file.
 - `log_file_path` (string) — path to the file used for logging (supports `~`).
 - `print_timestamps` (bool) — whether the `log()` helper prefixes timestamps.
+- `rewrite_log_file_path` (bool) — if true (default) Sublimer Log will copy the existing log file to the same filename ending in `.bak` (removing an existing `.bak` first) and start with a fresh log file on startup.
+- `plugins_to_reload` (list) — list of package/module names that Sublimer Log will attempt to reload after it initializes.
+Use this to force the target plugin to be reloaded under the file-logging context so any import-time errors get written to the log file.

 Example: